Do Go On - 125 - The Legend of Bigfoot

 Also, it's been in the hat.

-Heart, the size of foul up.
+Heart the size of far lap.

 No, very good guess, though.

-Jess, so sorry, it's known more for the size of its body part.
+So, sorry, it's known more for the size of its body part.

 It's an awfully written question.

-Rather than it being a thing.
-Yes.
+rather than it being a thing.

-Okay.
 I don't understand your question as much as I don't understand my question.

-Is it, so it's about elephant tusks.
+Is it, so it's about, I have, elephant tusks.

-Okay, no, it's a particular kind of creature.
+No, it's a particular kind of creature.

 Okay.